qala-io/cryptography-overview/programme/encryption.md

 But how do you transfer that key and at the same time prevent your Internet Provider from seeing it?
 If man-in-the-middle sees the key he'll be able to use it to decrypt everything.

-This is where **asymmetric** keys are used, now there are 2 of them:
+This is where **asymmetric** keys can be used, now there are 2 of them:

 * Public Key - can encrypt, but it can't decrypt
 * Private Key - can decrypt

-Now the steps are:
+The steps are:

 1. Transfer Public Key from B to A
 2. Encrypt message on host A with that Public Key
 3. Send the message to B
 4. Use Private Key to decrypt the message

-As you can see Public Key can be freely distributed - it doesn't matter if man-in-the-middle has it because it can't be used to decrypt.
+As you can see Public Key can be freely distributed - it doesn't matter if an eavesdropper has it because it can't be used to decrypt.
 But Private Key has to be known _only_ by B.

 There several algorithms that can be used for asymmetric key encryption:

 * RSA is probably the most known and it's still the most widespread.
 It was the 1st of the kind.
-It uses Number Theory and depends on the fact that numbers can't be easily factored.
-So you could generate 2 huge prime numbers and multiply them, and then even if you spread the information about their product you can't get the original 2 numbers of it.
+It depends on the fact that numbers can't be easily factored.
+So you could generate 2 huge prime numbers and multiply them, and then even if you spread the information about their product no one can get the original 2 numbers from it.
 Of course you can still calculate the public key from private one (multiply prime numbers again), but not vice versa.
-* DSA
 * ECC (elliptic curve cryptography)

+# Digital Signatures

+RSA, DSA, ECDSA

+# Forward secrecy, ephemeral keys

+Here's a problem with asymmetric keys when used to exchange symmetric keys:

+1. An eavesdropper sees all the traffic including original exchange of the symmetric key and all the subsequent data exchange secured by that key.
+Everything is gibberish of course, but all this communication can be stored anyway.
+2. In a year hackers (or government?) finds a way to get their hands your private key
+3. Because they stored all the communication now they can decode your symmetric key and everything that was encrypted by it

+What you could do to improve the situation is to use **ephemeral key exchange**:

+1. Generate a short-living key pair, distribute public key (sign it with the long-living key)
+2. Encrypt a symmetric key with the short-living public key, decrypt it on the other side
+3. Forget short-living keys and don't log them anywhere

+This way even if your private key is exposed later on, it wasn't used for encryption of the symmetric key and thus the latter can't be decrypted.

+While this is a working scheme, there are easier and quicker ways of doing original key exchange and in practice **asymmetric encryption is not used in two-way communication** anymore.

+# Sharing symmetric key using DH

+Diffie–Hellman (DH) key exchange is a way of sharing a secret number over a public network.
+First, you should recall from school basic rules for powers: `(xᵃ)ᵇ=xᵃᵇ=xᵇᵃ`.
+So the idea is that `a` & `b` are private while `xᵃ` and `xᵇ` are shared, and after that each of the party finishes the expression by using their own private powers `(xᵃ)ᵇ=xᵃᵇ=xᵇᵃ`:

+1. A or B agree on a number `x` that can be known to anyone
+2. A generates number `a` and sends `a1=xᵃ` to B
+3. B generates number `b` and sends `b1=xᵇ` to A
+4. A calculates `b1ᵃ` and B calculates `a1ᵇ` **which are equal** because `(xᵃ)ᵇ=xᵃᵇ=xᵇᵃ`

+So even if there is a man-in-the-middle - he can only see `x`, `a1`, `b1`, but he doesn't know the eventual number.
+In reality modular arithmetic is used along with prime numbers, but you got the gist.